NavpreetSamra/tiledesk-docs/docs/index.md

 # Welcome to the Tiledesk documentation
 Tiledesk is an Open Source Live Chat for Web and Mobile Support with integrated Bot.
-Create a free account to [https://www.tiledesk.com](https://www.tiledesk.com)
+Create a free account to [https://www.tiledesk.com](https://www.tiledesk.com) Tiledesk uses Chat21 as a chat messaging platform.
+More info about Chat21 [here](https://www.chat21.org)

 # SDKs
 * [Web SDK](Web SDK.md) for further details.